bewee/node-red-extension/README.md

 Use your webthings in [Node-RED](https://nodered.org/) for advanced home automation.
 For more information, have a look at [this](https://github.com/bewee/node-red-contrib-webthingsio#readme) page.

+**Note:** You cannot use Node-RED when accessing your gateway's web interface through the tunnel (`….webthings.io`), but only locally through `gateway.local` or its IP-Adress.

 ![image](https://user-images.githubusercontent.com/44091658/114248049-ffc24d00-9996-11eb-9771-7b3284e896f1.png)

 ## Setup